 How We Can Help

 - Legal advice to those considering surrogacy in different countries on general nationality and immigration issues;

 - Legal advice on specific immigration and nationality issues relating to particular countries;

 - Help you apply for British citizenship for your child;

 - Help you apply for a British passport for your child;

-- Advise and guide you through the UK application process if your child needs a visa to come to the UK;
+- Legal advice and guidance to guide you through the UK application process if your child needs a visa to come to the UK;

 - Prepare and represent you at an appeal if your child’s visa application has been refused

 - We can also help in all the ways listed on our ‘Surrogacy’ page as most requirements are also applicable to international surrogacies.

-For initial advice on the surrogacy process, or to arrange a meeting with one of our team to discuss your legal requirements in undertaking international surrogacy, please email firstname.lastname@example.org or contact 020 7631 4141 and ask to speak to our Forming Families team.
+For initial legal advice on the surrogacy process, or to arrange a meeting with one of our team to discuss your legal requirements in undertaking international surrogacy, please email firstname.lastname@example.org or contact 020 7631 4141 and ask to speak to our Forming Families team.